 -Install a smart thermostat: A smart thermostat could save you up to 30% on your heating and cooling bill.

 -Find an ENERGY STAR-certified model: If you're in the market for a new HVAC system, look for one that has the ENERGY STAR label.
 These models are at least 15% more efficient than other models.
+Be sure to use certified air conditioning installers when replacing a new model.

 -Check on the insulation levels in your attic: Proper insulation in your attic can help lower the amount of heat that escapes from your home, which means your HVAC system won't need to work as hard to keep your home comfortable.
 According to the EPA, well insulated attics can save you an average of 15% on your energy bill.